 The title of this page, “Let’s Explore Taglines With Owls” is a play on humorist David Sedaris’ Let’s Explore Diabetes With Owls.

 Client: Canterbury Woodworks

 The “Your room is waiting” kitchen photo above was the cover of a Canterbury Woodworks Trade Show brochure.
 (View the PDF).
 Inside it is one of my favourite examples of About Page copy, Canterbury’s Two Cups of Tea.
-We used “Your room is waiting.” in the same way a concierge would to welcome guests to a bespoke hotel.
+We used “Your room is waiting.” in the same way a classy concierge would welcome guests to a posh hotel.

 Client: CoffeeWorks Bermuda